-However, with a digital thermometer by my side and a little know-how when it comes to roasting and cooking temperatures, I felt confident I could get the job done, and I could get the job done right.
+With a digital thermometer by your side and a little know-how when it comes to roasting and cooking temperatures, you’ll feel confident in getting the job done.
+And, rest assured, with this recipe, you’ll get the job done right.

 The best temperature to cook beef tenderloin at is 425°.
 This temperature will cook the tenderloin through in a timely manner and ultimately yield a perfect crust.

 A thicker tenderloin will take longer to cook than a skinny one.
 This is common sense, but not something we always keep in mind when roasting meat.
 What is the solution?
-I recommend you begin gauging the temperature of your beef tenderloin after 35-40 minutes in the oven, using a digital thermometer inserted directly in the center of the tenderloin.
+Begin gauging the temperature of your beef tenderloin after 35-40 minutes in the oven, using a digital thermometer inserted directly in the center of the tenderloin.
 After that (depending on how far along temperature-wise), check it every 6-10 minutes thereafter.

 Now you know how to cook it, but what to serve alongside it?